dvdsttn/hdub/README.md

 # README

 This repo contains a REST API that acts as an aggregator for both bitbucket and github accounts.
-It provides an interface to create an API user, and attach a bitbucket/github user to API users.
+It provides an interface to create an API user, and attach bitbucket/github users to an API user.

 ## Environment Setup